kurz-schluss/esp32-keyble-ha/lib/AutoConnect/mkdocs/adothers.md

 !!! note "How to enable AC_DEBUG"
     The **#define** is a C++ preprocessor directive.
 The build process of the Sketch by the Arduino IDE is processed independently of the subsequent C++ compilation unit.
 Writing the #define directive for AC_DEBUG in the Sketch has no effect on the AutoConnect library.
     To compile the AutoConnect library with the AC_DEBUG directive, you can either edit the library source code directly (usually it is located in ~/Arduino/libraries/AutoConnect/src) or use a build system which can configure the preprocessor directives externally such as [**PlatformIO**](https://platformio.org/).
+    To enable **AC_DEBUG** using PlatformIO without modifying the library source, specify the [`build_flags`](https://docs.platformio.org/en/latest/projectconf/section_env_build.html?highlight=build_flags#build-flags) directive in the [`platformio.ini`](https://docs.platformio.org/en/latest/projectconf/index.html#platformio-ini-project-configuration-file) file with each project.
+    ```ini
+    build_flags = -DAC_DEBUG
+    ```

 ## File uploading via built-in OTA feature

 The [built-in OTA update feature](otabrowser.md) can update the firmware as well as upload regular files placed in the file system on the ESP module.
 It allows a regular file is uploaded via OTA using the [**Update**](menu.md#update) of AutoConnect menu without adding a particular custom Web page that contains AutoConnectFile.
 This ability is useful for transferring the JSON document of the custom web page definition, the external parameter file of your sketch, and so on into the target ESP module via OTA.

 The built-in OTA update feature determines where to save the uploaded file according to the filename pattern.
 By default, a filename with ends a **`.bin`** extension is subject to firmware updates.
 A file that has the other extension will be saved as a regular to the filesystem in the flash.
-The file extension that should be treated as the firmware is defined as the [`AUTOCONNECT_UPLOAD_ASFIRMWARE`](https://github.com/Hieromon/AutoConnect/blob/master/src/AutoConnectDefs.h#L280) macro in [AutoConnectDefs.h](https://github.com/Hieromon/AutoConnect/blob/master/src/AutoConnectDefs.h) header file of the library source code.
+The file extension that should be treated as the firmware is defined as the [`AUTOCONNECT_UPLOAD_ASFIRMWARE`](https://github.com/Hieromon/AutoConnect/blob/master/src/AutoConnectDefs.h#L337-#L343) macro in [AutoConnectDefs.h](https://github.com/Hieromon/AutoConnect/blob/master/src/AutoConnectDefs.h) header file of the library source code.
 When dealing with another extension for the updating file as firmware change this macro definition.

 ```cpp
 #define AUTOCONNECT_UPLOAD_ASFIRMWARE ".bin"